iihsan/Django-REST-Task/Task.md

   + enrolled_courses : ManyToManyField(Courses)

 Now, serialize them to create the required output.
-The sample output is attached in sample.json file.
+The sample output is attached in <a href="https://github.com/iihsan/Django-REST-Task/blob/main/sample.json">sample.json</a> file.